|Born||in El Centro, California, USA|

-The daughter of a truck driver, John Sarkisian, and an Arkansas-born mother, Georgia Holt (the former Jackie Jean Crouch), Cher was born in El Centro, California, on May 20, 1946.
-She and sister Georganne LaPiere are of English, Cherokee, and French descent from their mother's side, and of Armenian heritage on their father's.
-The father deserted the family when both were young and they were raised by their mother who later married Gilbert LaPiere, a banker.
-Cher's mother, who had aspirations of being an actress and model herself, paid for Cher's acting classes despite her daughter having undiagnosed dyslexia, which acutely affected her studies.
-Frustrated, Cher quit Fresno High School at the age of 16 in search of her dream.
+The daughter of Arkansas-born Georgia Holt (the former Jackie Jean Crouch) and truck driver John Sarkisian, Cher was born in El Centro, California, on May 20, 1946.
+She has a sister, Georganne LaPiere.
+Cher is of Armenian heritage on her father's side, and of English and German, with more distant Irish, Dutch, and French, heritage on her mother's side.
+The father deserted the family when Cher was young, and her mother later married banker Gilbert LaPiere.
+Her mother, who aspired to be an actress and model, paid for Cher's acting classes.
+Cher had undiagnosed dyslexia, which acutely affected her studies; frustrated, she quit Fresno High School at 16 to pursue her dream.
 At that time, she had a brief relationship with actor Warren Beatty.

-Meeting the quite older (by 11 years) Sonny Bono in 1962 changed the 16-year-old's life forever.
-Bono was working for record producer Phil Spector at Gold Star Studios in Hollywood at the time and managed to persuade Spector to hire Cher as a session singer.
-As such, she went on to record backup on such Spector classics as "You've Lost That Lovin' Feeling" and "Be My Baby".
-The couple's relationship eventually shifted from soul mates to lovers and she and Sonny married on October 27, 1964.
+In 1962 Cher's life changed forever when she met the older-by-11-years Sonny Bono.
+He was working for record-producer Phil Spector at Gold Star Studios in Hollywood and managed to persuade Spector to hire Cher as a session singer, and she recorded backup vocals on Spector classics like "You've Lost That Lovin' Feelin'" and "Be My Baby."
+The couple's relationship evolved and they married on October 27, 1964.

 At first Cher sang solo with Sonny behind the scenes writing, arranging and producing her songs.
-The records went nowhere.
-Sonny then decided they needed to perform as a team so they put out two songs in 1964 under the recording names of Caesar and Cleo ("The Letter" and "Baby Don't Go").
+When the records went nowhere, Sonny decided they needed to perform as a team so they put out two songs in 1964 under the recording names of Caesar and Cleo ("The Letter" and "Baby Don't Go").
 Again, no success.
-The changing of their names, however, seemed to make a difference and in 1965, they officially took on the music world as Sonny & Cher and earned instant rewards.
+The changing of their names, however, made a difference and in 1965, they officially took on the music world as Sonny & Cher and earned instant rewards.

 The now 19-year-old Cher and 30-year-old Sonny became huge hits following the release of their first album, "Look at Us" (summer, 1965), which contained the hit single "I Got You Babe".
 With the song catapulting to #1, they decided to re-release their earlier single "Baby Don't Go", and it also raced up the charts to #8.
 An assembly line of mild hits dotted the airwaves over the next year or two, culminating in the huge smash hit "The Beat Goes On" (#6, 1967).
 Between 1965 and 1972 Sonny & Cher charted a total of six "Top 10" hits.